kanzure/nanoengineer/src/README.txt

 [D] POV-Ray
 ------------
-This is required if you use Ray Trace Scene and Insert > POV Ray Scene features.
+This is needed if you want to use Ray Trace Scene and Insert > POV Ray Scene features.
 For more information on downloading and installing POV-Ray, visit: www.povray.org

 [E] MegaPOV
 ------------
-MAC users can install this to use Ray Trace Scene and Insert > POV Ray Scene features.
+This can be installed to use Ray Trace Scene and Insert > POV Ray Scene features.
+Alternatively, use POV-Ray Plugin for these features.
 For more information on downloading and installing MegaPOV visit: http://megapov.inetart.net

 =============
 NEW FEATURES
 =============
 See RELEASENOTES.txt for the latest info, including new features.
-You may access the most current copy of this file on-line at: http://www.nanoengineer-1.net/mediawiki/index.php?title=Release_Notes_A7
+You may access the most current copy of this file on-line at: http://www.nanoengineer-1.net/mediawiki/index.php?title=Release_Notes_A8

 ====================================
 KNOWN BUGS AND UNSUPPORTED FEATURES
 ====================================
 See KnownBugs.htm for the latest info regarding new bug, fixed bugs and unsupported features.
-You may access the most current copy of this file on-line at: http://www.nanoengineer-1.net/mediawiki/index.php?title=Known_Bugs_A7
+You may access the most current copy of this file on-line at: http://www.nanoengineer-1.net/mediawiki/index.php?title=Known_Bugs_A8

 ==========